-Drain the water out of the prefilter when engine is cold.
+Drain the water out of the prefilter several hours after the engine has been stopped (when completely cold).

-- Close the fuel butterfly (control) valve on the fuel tank. - 2.
+- 1. Close the fuel butterfly (control) valve on the fuel tank. - 2.
 Place a suitable container under the fuel prefilter.
 Get floorcloths at hand to mop up any fuel which may spill.
 Drain water and remove impurities in opening the bottom plug. - 3.
 Tighten the plug once the water has been drained. - 4.
 Check the fuel filter element, change it if necessary. - 5.
 Open the fuel butterfly (control) valve. - 6.
-Bleed the fuel system (see related paragraph). - 7.
+Bleed the fuel system (see in the following paragraphs). - 7.
 Start the engine and check for leaks.

-CHECKING FUEL FILTER
+REMOVING FUEL FILTER COVER